cryptobiu/MATRIX/README.md

 ### ProtocolsConfigurations
 MATRIX uses configuration file to set it execution.
 The configuration file is written in [json](https://en.wikipedia.org/wiki/JSON) format.
 Each configuration file has the following fields:
-* amis - List of AMI(s).
-If using custom AWS AMI, the AMI need to be installed in all the regions that we want to test.
 * protocol - Name of protocol
+* CloudProviders - for eac cloud provider we need to create a unique entry. each entry contains these fields:
-* numOfParties - Size of the parties
+    * numOfParties - number of instances to create.
+    * instanceType
+    * spotPrice - relevant only to AWS.
+For detailed explanation about spot instances, use this [link](https://aws.amazon.com/ec2/spot/)
+    * git:
         * gitAddress - Git  repository path.
 MATRIX will clone the repository into all target servers, configure, make and install.
         If installation of other libraries is needed to be done, see pre-process section of MATRIX for details.
-* awsInstType - AWS instance type.
-For details about the different instance types, you can read [here](https://aws.amazon.com/ec2/instance-types/).
-* awsBidPrice - Bid price for spot instances machine in USD
+        * gitBranch - The branch the protocol uses.

 * executableName - The name of the executable to execute
 * preProcessTask - ID of the pre process task that required.
+Not relevant to all of the protocols.
 The available pre process tasks that defines in MATRIX can be found in this [script](../master/ExperimentExecute/pre_process.py)
 * Configurations - List of configurations to run.
 Each configuration is a set of CLI arguments to the executable.
 The arguments are separated between them by '@'.
 Party ID is added automatically
 * numOfRepetitions - How Many times MATRIX will execute the protocol
 * numOfInternalRepetitions - How many times the protocol will be executed on single run.
-* gitBranch - The branch the protocol uses. default value is `master`
 * isPublished - Indicate if the protocol was published.
 * isExternal - Indicate if the protocol external to libscapi library
 * regions - AWS regions to execute the protocol.